mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 statistical mechanics is a vivid example of how simple ideas can have profound consequences.
-Statistical mechanics can be defined as the theory that, upon assuming the atomic nature of matter, explains the phenomenology that classical thermodynamics established [@Dill2010] from the interactions of the microscopic components of a system.
+Statistical mechanics can be defined as the theory that, upon assuming the atomic nature of matter, explains the phenomenology that classical thermodynamics established from the interactions of the microscopic components of a system [@Dill2010].
 As with any other physical theory, statistical mechanics is built from a set of *empirical* facts that define "axioms" that we take to be true.
-In other words, as Feynman famously described to us: if we want to come up with a new law of nature, there is a simple recipe that we must follow:
+In other words, as Feynman famously described to us: if we want to come up with a new law of nature, there is a simple recipe that we must
+follow:

 1. We guess the law.
 Literally.
 The most profound understanding of our physical reality we have comes from educated guesses made after a careful observation